Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Taxonomy

-shows whether the consensus is deterministic or probabilistic.
-Hence, its characteristics are: \textit{deterministic}, if consensus is found in guaranteed finite amount of time or \textit{probabilistic}, if consensus is found with some uncertainty.
+refers to the guarantee that past transactions can not be changed or reversed.
+Its value is \textit{deterministic} if consensus is guaranteed to be reached in finite time, or \textit{probabilistic} if there is some uncertainty over whether consensus can be reached.

-Most DLT systems use the Nakamoto consensus \cite{xu2017taxonomy}, a Byzantine Fault Tolerance (BFT) algorithm.
-This type of algorithms tolerate a class of system failures that belong to the Byzantine Generals Problem\cite{Lamport1982}.
-In particular, a consensus algorithm having this property prevents consensus participants to write a false transaction to the distributed ledger.
+Most DLT systems use the Nakamoto consensus \cite{xu2017taxonomy}, which is a Byzantine Fault Tolerance (BFT) algorithm.
+These types of algorithms tolerate a class of system failures that belong to the Byzantine Generals Problem \cite{Lamport1982}.
+In particular, a consensus algorithm that has this property prevents under some guarantees\footnote{e.g. that no participant/ cartel of participants controls more than $50 \%$ of the computational capacity of the consensus network or that participants behave rationally} \cite{bonneau2015sok} consensus participants from writing a false transaction to the distributed ledger.

 In contrast to other BFT algorithms, the Nakamoto consensus is probabilistic.
-This type of algorithm validates a new entry by utilizing the whole history of previous entries: An entry is accepted as confirmed if and only if there is a certain number of new entries referencing it \cite{clark2015research}.
-For instance, in Bitcoin, a writer validates a transaction by considering the whole blockchain and includes then the transaction into a new block.
-As soon as this block gets referenced by six blocks, it is confirmed, as the probability that a second chain of six blocks referencing each other, but not referencing this block, is low \cite{xu2017taxonomy}.
-Likewise, in the directed acyclic graph of IOTA an entry is confirmed, when it is referenced by a significant number of new entries \cite{yeow2018decentralized}.
-On the other hand, Ripple does not use a Nakamoto consensus for its algorithm.
-Its consensus is found in guaranteed finite amount of time \cite{sankar2017survey}.
+This type of algorithm validates each new entry using the entire history of previous entries: An entry is accepted if there is a certain number of new entries referencing it \cite{bonneau2015sok}.
+For instance, in the case of Bitcoin, a writer validates a transaction by considering the whole blockchain and then including the transaction in a new block.
+As soon as this block is referenced by six other blocks, it is confirmed, as the probability that a second chain of six blocks referencing each other, but not referencing this block, is low \cite{xu2017taxonomy}.
+Similarly, the directed acyclic graph of IOTA confirms an entry when it is referenced by a significant number of new entries \cite{yeow2018decentralized}.
+On the other hand, Ripple does not use a Nakamoto consensus algorithm and it is guaranteed that consensus can be reached in a finite period of time \cite{sankar2017survey}.